History of ACGF

 Adverse political events in Afghanistan

 The events of August 15, 2021, heavily affect ACGF operations in Afghanistan and lead to a suspension of new business generation.
-Currently, ACGF is operating with limited presence on the ground.
-While administering its existing guarantee portfolio and providing selected TA, ACGF is adjusting its processes and procedures to ensure the proper functioning of its operations.
+The CERG and SAFI projects are put on hold accordingly and remain dormant until today.
+For several months, ACGF operates with limited presence on the ground.
+While administering its existing guarantee portfolio and providing selected TA, ACGF adjusts its processes and procedures to ensure the proper functioning of its operations in the future.

 The future of ACGF

 ACGF is strongly committed to continue its operations in Afghanistan, supporting its PIs so they can lend with confidence — promoting stability and growth of the MSME sector in Afghanistan.
-To this end, ACGF actively engages its funders, its PIs, as well as other international organizations, to support the development of adjusted or new initiatives, potentially receiving additional donor support to fully resume its operations, whenever possible.
+To this end, ACGF actively engages its funders, its PIs, as well as other international organizations, to support the development of adjusted or new initiatives, potentially receiving additional donor support to fully resume and expand its operations.
+In the meantime, ACGF is building up capacities at its local subsidiary, SCSA, to ensure a successful roll-out of the foreseen operations.